dvfrancis/craftr/README.md

 ##### Returning visitor goals

-- “What training sessions am I interested in attending?”
+- “What classes am I interested in attending?”
 - "When is my training session due to start?"
-- "Where can I keep track of interesting training sessions?"
+- "Where can I keep track of interesting classes?"

 ##### Frequent visitor goals

-- “Who are the instructors running the training sessions?”
+- “Who are the instructors running the classes?”
 - "Who manages this website?"
 - "How do I contact the organisers of this event?"